dgca/denverscript-babel-lightning-talk/README.md

 ## Babel plugins in a nutshell

 - A plugin is a function that gets called with the current state of the abstract syntax tree (AST)
-- The plugin can return a whole different AST, or the same AST with modifications (a "visitor")
+- The plugin can return a whole different AST, or the same AST with modifications

 ---